Climate justice at the heart of women’s health

 • And facilitated by award winning journalist, author and podcaster Grace Jennings-Edquist.

-This session will bring together leaders from across the Pacific, policymakers, researchers, civil society, and philanthropic partners to explore how climate change, gender equality, and health intersect---particularly the rising burden of noncommunicable diseases in Pacific communities.
-The event will highlight community-driven, gender‑-responsive approaches that are strengthening climate resilience, advancing women's leadership, and shaping more equitable and climate‑-‑ready health systems.
+This session will bring together leaders from across the Pacific, policymakers, researchers, civil society, and philanthropic partners to explore how climate change, gender equality, and health intersect with a particular focus on the rising burden of noncommunicable diseases in Pacific communities.
+The event will highlight community-driven, gender‑-responsive approaches that are strengthening climate resilience, advancing women's leadership, and shaping more equitable and climate‑ready health systems.

 You will gain insight into: